aaronbieber/blog/content/posts/tech-enshittification-reaches-a-fever-pitch/index.md

 taking the screws to the employees.
-Maybe there's still a barista in every kitchen, but it's "come back to the office five days a week" and "your weekly target should be about 60 hours of work" (said Sergey Brin recently, a man who recently completed his transformation into a sociopathic ghoul).
+Maybe there's still a barista in every kitchen, but it's "come back to the office five days a week" and "your weekly target should be about 60 hours of work" (said Sergey Brin recently, a man who just completed his slow-motion transformation into a sociopathic ghoul).

 It is unequivocally the AI *narrative* that is fueling this enshittification.
 Not what AI can do, but what leaders *think AI can do*.
 This narrative has taken